FRC4607/Scouting-App/docs/config.md

 `type`: string

 The type of the widget.
 This lets the app know what the widget should display as, and how its data should be exported (if applicable).
-See [Widgets](widgets.md) for more information.
+See [Widgets](widgets.md) for more information on what widgets are available and their usage details.

 ### Global Optional Fields